-* The Vicodin Thieves: Biopysing L.A.’s Grifters, Gloryhounds and Goliaths, (Rare Bird Books) a collection of Jacobs’ top narrative, feature and investigative journalism published previously in the Los Angeles Times, New York Times, Los Angeles Daily News and L.A.
+* The Vicodin Thieves: Biopysing L.A.’s Grifters, Gloryhounds and Goliaths, (Rare Bird Books) a collection of Jacobs’ top narrative, feature and investigative journalism previously published in the Los Angeles Times, The New York Times, Los Angeles Daily News, L.A.
 Weekly, among other publications, earns gold for best anthology/compilation at the 2013 Southern California Book Festival.

 * Pasadena Weekly stories on the explosive career of convicted pollution-credit broker Anne Sholtz, who ended up defrauding the novel environmental market she helped conceive.
 Coverage drew congressional demand for information about her case from the U.S. Department of Justice and U.S. Environmental Protection Agency, and forced the Justice Department to allow a passel of records about her mysterious federal prosecution to be unsealed.
 “Air of Deceit” wins profile competition at the 2009 Southern California Journalism awards.

 * Pasadena Weekly story on unsolved murder of local mayor.
 February 12, 2006.
 First reporter to break important new leads on then 15-year-old slaying.
 Story prompted the Los Angeles County Sheriff’s Dept. to re-open the cold case.
 Article earned a tie for runner-up for best news feature (smaller circulation newspapers) at the 2006 Southern California Journalism Awards and a California Newspaper Publishers’ Association Certificate of Achievement.